I recently had a full hysterectomy — at the age of 50.

 I was eagerly getting out of bed to use the bathroom and walking on my own without thinking twice — even though I was still on an IV drip and had to push that rolling cart everywhere I went.
 By the way, they leave the catheter in after surgery and remove it while you’re fully awake a few hours later (absolutely no big deal).
 Then, they monitor how frequently, and how much you pee — to verify that you don’t have post-operative urinary retention.

 #2 – Immediately after surgery, I had a little bit of discharge on the maxi pad and a little bit of back pain too — nothing bad at all.
+Unfortunately, the lower back pain (and kidney pain) came back with a vengeance at 3 and 4 days after surgery.

 I wasn’t sure if the intense back pain that I started re-experiencing was due to lying in bed for way too many hours at a time.
 Or if it was maybe due to the fact that they had to probe my kidneys (especially the right one) due to all the scarring from endometriosis that they found during the hysterectomy surgery itself.